July 03, 2018

 Pro tip: Take a video recording of your home both before and after the storm.
-That way, you’ll have record of everything you own and what got damaged—all in one file.
+That way, you’ll have a record of everything you own and what got damaged—all in one file.

 Whether you take these pictures/videos with a digital camera or your phone, it’s a good idea to back them up somewhere (store them on a cloud or email them to yourself).

-Do not turn off your gas supply at the your home’s meter.
+Do not turn off your gas supply at your home’s meter.
 That should only be turned off or on by the utility company.

-As your gas line runs underground, you don’t need to turn off gas service to your home.
+As your gas line runs underground, you don’t need to turn off the gas service to your home.
 Instead, you should turn off the pilot and shut off individual gas lines to each appliance at a supply valve near the unit (most city codes now require these valves).

 You can learn more about how to prepare your home’s gas supply for a hurricane on the Florida Natural Gas Association’s website.